mstable/MIPs/TDP/tdp-47.md

 Currently, this compensation is set to 6250 mUSD/month & [a vested MTA stream](https://app.sablier.finance/stream/102745) that is set to conclude in November 2024.

-This compensation is subject to an annual review after the election process has concluded and the Cat Herder employed for an additional year.
+This compensation is subject to an annual review after the election process has concluded and prior to the Cat Herder accepting employment for an additional year.

 It is proposed to base the annual review on the following metrics:

 - Macro-economic situation in the real world (Inflation, taxes, overall risk framework)
-- Performance & Overtime commitment in the role from the previous fiscal year (where applicable)
+- Performance in the role from the previous fiscal year (where applicable)
 - Overall success of the mStable project in the previous fiscal year
 - Any other relevant KPIs helpful for the review process